Long Gunner Infantry

 Drawbacks & Downsides

-- They have very strong in-faction substitutes.
-Without mastering their use, their presence easily becomes redundant.
+- If playing outside themes, they have very strong in-faction substitutes, and their presence easily becomes redundant.
 Of course with the cost reduction most of their rivals are more expensive than they are, and in themes, they rarely compete with any of the following units:

 - Arcane Tempest Gun Mages are as accurate with their snipe bullets as a Long Gunner that's part of a two person CRA - and far superior when moving and shooting.
 They also have some cute tricks.
 They lack the potential volume of attacks, however, and have to rely on their Critical Brutal Damage shots to harm targets, that a Long Gunner unit with CRA reliably can.

-- The Stormsmith Storm Tower costs only very slightly more than a pair of Long Gunners.
-It sports the same range, slightly higher RAT, and superior POW for its initial shot.
+- The Stormsmith Storm Tower costs only slightly more than a pair of Long Gunners.
+It sports the same range, a bit higher RAT, and superior POW for its initial shot.
 The extra lightnings mean that 2 of them are likely to cause the same number of hits upon infantries, as a minimum unit of Long Gunners.
-It has a higher DEF, but lower ARM, which is somewhat compensated by Take up.
+It has a higher DEF, but lower ARM, which is somewhat compensated by Take Up.
 They can also take advantage of the various lightning buffs like the Firefly.
 However, it lacks the mobility of the Long Gunners.

-- Incoming fire has right of way - and Long Gunners have terrible DEF and ARM so they die horribly.
+- Long Gunners have terrible DEF and ARM - they die horribly.

 Tricks & Tips